YouMightNotNeedKubernetes/etcd/README.md

 # etcd
 A high-availability Etcd deployment for Docker Swarm

+etcd is a consistent distributed key-value store.
+Mainly used as a separate coordination service, in distributed systems.
+And designed to hold small amounts of data that can fit entirely in memory.

 ## Getting Started

 You should only have etcd deployed once per Docker Swarm Cluster.